-The full abstract bodies will be released July 8, 2022, except for those abstracts included in the WCLC 2022 Press Program.
+The full abstract bodies will be released on August 16, 2023, except those abstracts included in the WCLC 2023 Press Program.

 Does WCLC accept abstracts that have been submitted and presented to a previous Conference (ie, encore abstracts, trials in progress encore abstracts)?

 An abstract that has previously been presented at another meeting will only be considered if there have been significant updates to the presentation.
-Submitters are required to list any previous presentations in the introduction section of the abstract.
+Submitters are required to list any previous presentations during the abstract submission process.

 Are case reports/case series considered for presentations?